 When you're doing your best to slash your daily calorie intake, cravings and hunger can hamper your efforts.
 To counter this, Malina Malkani, RDN, spokesperson for the Academy of Nutrition and Dietetics and creator of the Wholitarian Lifestyle, suggests incorporating more high-volume, low-calorie foods, such as soups, salads, vegetables and fruits.
 She also recommends eating balanced meals, drinking plenty of water and incorporating other high-fiber foods, such as whole grains, beans and lentils.

-Consuming high-calorie, low-nutrition foods can also get in the way of your progress.
+Consuming high-calorie foods of low nutritional value can also get in the way of your progress.
 So stay away from sugar-sweetened beverages, including sodas and sugary coffee drinks, and cut back on fried foods, desserts, candies and snack chips.
 "If you choose to restrict calories, it's important to make every bite count," Malkani tells LIVESTRONG.com.

 But even when you're diligent about cutting back on calories, you won't necessarily drop weight at the same speed your friend on the same diet does.